based2/KB/network/ip_filter.md

 block from any to 18.182.215.73
 # abuse.ch TF
 block from any to 18.184.135.86
-# https://red.flag.domains/posts/2024-06-04/ authentification-support[.fr] (registrar: AMEN / Agence des Médias Numériques
+# https://red.flag.domains/posts/ 2024-06-08 support-connexion[.fr] (registrar: AMEN / Agence des Médias Numériques) 2024-06-04/ authentification-support[.fr] (registrar: AMEN / Agence des Médias Numériques
 block from any to 18.184.219.64
 # abuse.ch TF
 block from any to 18.185.64.250